-Donald Trump tees up golfing date with Japanese star Hideki Matsuyama
+Donald Trump 'definitely open' to playing golf with Japanese Prime Minister Shinzo Abe

 Story highlights

-- President Trump to play with world No. 4 golfer Hideki Matsuyama
+- US President Trump could play with world No. 4 golfer Hideki Matsuyama

-- Trump with play with Matsuyama and Japanese Prime Minister Shinzo Abe
+- Trump also "definitely open" to playing with Japanese Prime Minister Shinzo Abe

-(CNN)He has already played rounds of golf with Tiger Woods, Rory McIlroy and women's world No. 3 Lexi Thompson.
+(CNN)US President Donald Trump is "definitely open" to a round of golf with newly re-elected Japanese Prime Minister Shinzo Abe.

-Next month, President Donald Trump will add Japan's rising star Hideki Matsuyama to his burgeoning list of professional playing partners when he makes his first official visit to Japan.
+Having already played rounds of golf with Tiger Woods, Rory McIlroy and women's world No. 3 Lexi Thompson, Trump could add Abe and rising Japanese golf star Hideki Matsuyama to his list of star playing partners, although the outing isn't yet confirmed by the White House, according to a senior US official.

-Trump will tee off his trip to Asia with a round in the company of current world No. 4 and Japanese's newly re-elected Prime Minister Shinzo Abe on November 5, the office of the Japanese Prime Minister confirmed to CNN.
+Earlier Monday, Abe's office confirmed to CNN that he and world No. 4 Matsuyama would take to the course with Trump when he makes his first official visit to Japan next month.

 Matsuyama is a five-time winner on the PGA Tour, and is hotly tipped to become Japan's first major winner.